-- Click on More Tools > Task Manager
+- Click on Task Manager.

-Close resource-hungry and unnecessary tabs and the time you get from a battery charge should start to improve.
+Close resource-hungry and unnecessary tabs, and the time you get from a battery charge should start to improve.

 Why is Google Chrome so slow?
 We mentioned earlier that Chrome is resource-heavy, especially on your CPU.
 Chrome is fast when your Mac has the resources available, but when they are limited, and Chrome is demanding more than your Mac can give — swamp time.

-Let’s start by focusing on cache.
+Let’s start by focusing on the cache.
 Chrome loves storing lots of your web browsing data.
 At first, it can help speed things along, but soon Chrome’s pockets are being weighed down by cache, particularly if your Mac is low on space or memory.

 To manually delete your Chrome cache on Mac: